 What’s Happening!! premiered on ABC during the summer of 1976 and was about three Black youths who “learn about life, love, friendship, credit cards, gambling, and a variety of other things while growing up in an inner city,” according to IMDB.
 The show was a hit in syndication and spawned a spin-off series called What’s Happening Now!!

 Cast: Tracee Ellis Ross, Golden Brooks, Jill Marie Jones, Persia White, Reggie Hayes

 IMDb Rating: 7.1

 Often described as the Black Sex & the City, Girlfriends centered on four successful African-American women juggling friendship, love and careers.
-Fans of the show were able to identify with the ladies and tried to determine if they were Joan Clayton, the neurotic but lovable attorney, to restaurateur Toni Childs, the fabulous but vain real estate agent Maya Wilkes, executive assistant turned author, or the free spirit Lynn Searcy among their group of friends.
+Fans of the show were able to identify with the ladies and tried to determine if they were Joan Clayton, the neurotic but lovable attorney; Toni Childs; the fabulous but vain real estate agent; Maya Wilkes, executive assistant-turned-author; or the free spirit Lynn Searcy among their group of friends.

 The show was once the longest-running African-American sitcom on television before its abrupt cancellation in 2008.